va1entin/github-pat-saml-auths-report/README.md

 # github-pat-saml-auths-report

-This Python script checks all or selected orgs that you have access to for PATs with [SAML authorization](https://docs.github.com/en/enterprise-cloud@latest/rest/orgs/orgs?apiVersion=2022-11-28#list-saml-sso-authorizations-for-an-organization) in them and generates a JSON report with such tokens sorted by org.
+This Python script checks all or selected orgs that you have access to for *classic* PATs with [SAML authorization](https://docs.github.com/en/enterprise-cloud@latest/rest/orgs/orgs?apiVersion=2022-11-28#list-saml-sso-authorizations-for-an-organization) in them and generates a JSON report with such tokens sorted by org.
+It does **not** include fine-grained tokens.
+There is a separate [API endpoint](https://docs.github.com/en/rest/orgs/personal-access-tokens?apiVersion=2022-11-28#list-fine-grained-personal-access-tokens-with-access-to-organization-resources) and [UI](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/reviewing-and-revoking-personal-access-tokens-in-your-organization#reviewing-and-revoking--fine-grained-personal-access-tokens) for those.

 ## Requirements